jolicode/MediaBundle/doc/variations/processors.rst

 Processors
 ==========

-Processors are responsible to "process" (ie., *execute*) the transformations.
+Processors are responsible to "process" (i.e., *execute*) the transformations.
 In other words, processors apply a transformation to a media to change its shape or properties.

 Configuration
 -------------